 The sub's back is very straightforward.
 The port is situated at the top and the power cable is at the bottom, making it quite easy to hide if you need to do some cable management.

 The build quality of the Samsung HW-T550 is good.
-The plastic material used feels solid, and the speakers are covered by a metal grill to protect them.
+The plastic material used feels solid, and the speakers are covered by a metal grille to protect them.
 The subwoofer feels a bit cheaply made and has fabric covering its front face, which can easily become dirty or damaged.

 The Samsung HW-T550 has a good stereo frequency response.
 Its subwoofer delivers powerful and deep bass for such an affordable setup, which is nice.
 The overall sound profile is well-balanced, with a bit of extra kick in the bass.